 Today I want to feature one very special person, a prolific productivity and GTD blogger that has amazing insights into Apple ecosystem.
 He wrote many mind altering articles, that helped me push my productivity to a higher level.
 He goes under the pen name Brain Cutlery.
-You can find his blog where he dissects the deepest secrets of his mind.

 This time around I want to dig deeper, and try to uncover his identity, so he doesn’t run around like Batman anymore.
 So BrainCutlery, show us your Bruce Wayne!